Landscape restoration form

 When Denver Water is working in your neighborhood, you will receive a notice at your door describing the project and providing contact information in case you have questions.

 To inquire about a specific project, please contact the project foreman identified on this notice.
-If you do not have the contact information for the foreman, call 303-628-6357 for information on the project.
+If you need more information, call Denver Water Customer Care at 303-893-2444.

 Water service emergencies, such as a main break in other parts of Denver Water’s system may take precedence over replacement projects.
 Please be aware that workers may leave at a moment’s notice to work on those emergencies and may not return the following day.

 - A week prior to the project Denver Water will mark the location of water lines with blue spray paint and a utility locate company will follow marking the locations of other buried utilities such as natural gas lines and telecommunication lines.

 - No parking signs will be placed at the work site one to two days prior to the start of the project.
 Storm water protection materials also will be installed.